google-gemini/cookbook/examples/portkey/README.md

-# Portkey AI with Groq
+# Portkey AI with Gemini
 [Portkey](https://portkey.ai/?utm_source=gemini&utm_medium=external_integration&utm_campaign=gemini-docs) is the Control Panel for AI apps, offering an AI Gateway and Observability Suite that enables teams to build **reliable**, **cost-efficient**, and **fast** applications.
 This guide will walk you through integrating Portkey with Google Gemini, allowing you to leverage Gemini's powerful LLMs through Portkey's unified API and advanced features.

 ## Key Features